JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 4. On first row, click `SELECT`, then browse to the .bin file downloaded
 5. Click `ERASE`
 6. Click `PROGRAM`
+7. When done.
+Reset or power cycle the ESP manually

 For more help: Visit [espwebtool help](https://blog.spacehuhn.com/espwebtool)